OmixVisualization/qtjambi/www/How-to-deploy-QtJambi-applications.md

   - `--minversion-jvm=...` required when autodetection of Java is enabled
   - `--application=...` name of the generated application
+  - `--filter=...` filters the program arguments.
+     All program arguments starting with the given filter are treated as JVM argument.
+	 (Can be used multiple times)
   - `--dir=...` target directory to place the prepared binary
   - ...additional Java runtime arguments after `-- `